MarcinDev-web/project/docs/ALIAS_CONFIGURATION.md

 # Alias Configuration Guide

-This document describes where and why path aliases (`@engine/*`) are configured in the FORGE Engine monorepo.
+This document describes where and why path aliases (`@engine/*`) are configured in the Forge Engine monorepo.

 ## Overview